eclipse-ibeji/freyja/README.md

 ### Using Freyja

-Freyja supports a default runtime that's integrated with a set of standard adapters.
+Freyja supports a default runtime that is integrated with a set of standard adapters.
 To build and run the Standard Freyja Runtime, run the following command:

 ```shell
 cargo run -p freyja